AVAnnotate

 • present and share their timestamped notes, annotations, and contextual writing around AV artifacts

-Researchers creating projects with AVAnnotate should read through this documentation in order to assist in Getting Started, building a Project, constructing Collaborations, and viewing Example Projects.
+Researchers creating projects with AVAnnotate should read this documentation to assist with Getting Started, building a Project, creating Collaborations, and viewing Example Projects.

 Project Components

-Basic AVAnnotate project components (i.e., elements of a project) include Events, Tag Groups (or categories) and Tags, Annotation Sets and Annotations.
-Users can present these events, annotations, and tags on published AVAnnotate project pages.
+Basic AVAnnotate project components (i.e., elements of a project) include Events, Tags and Tag Groups, Annotations, and Annotation Sets.
+Users can display these annotations, events, and tags on published AVAnnotate project pages.

 Get Help